Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 **Dataset Assumptions**

-A summary of the assumptions behind the dataset are detailed below:
+A summary of the assumptions behind the dataset simulation are detailed below:

 **Age**